Ma Hunkel: Fictional character biography

 Her daughter and (now) son-in-law, the former Cyclone Kids, briefly have their own costumed adventures, starting in the title Young Justice.
 They band together with other Golden Age sidekicks out of concern for the safety of younger superheroes.

 Ma's wind-controlling granddaughter, Maxine Hunkel, joins the JSA in Justice Society of America Vol. 3 #1 (February 2007).
 In Justice Society of America Vol. 3 #3 (March 2007), Maxine adopts the alias "Cyclone".

-Ma's last name is frequently misspelled as "Hunkle".
-Due to her bright red longjohns costume and roly-poly build, she is sometimes jokingly referred to as the Red Tomato.

 Ma still has some fighting ability, using a mace and gas weaponry to help the younger JSA stun and delay members of the invading Injustice Society.
 She is taken hostage and frozen by the villain Icicle.
-She only suffered mild cold as the team's plans was not to kill or injure but steal from the JSA.
+She only suffers a mild cold as the team's plans was not to kill or injure but steal from the JSA.

 Maxine was later responsible for the continuation of the Society as a viable team.
 When supernatural entities obliterated the brownstone, Jay Garrick believed this was a sign to end the team and move on.
 Maxine convinced him such an attitude was nonsensical and the Society was more than just a headquarters.

-In the pages of Dark Nights: Death Metal, Ma Hunkel was mentioned by Alan Scott to be the guardian of the first Justice Society of America HQ.
-Her name was the password needed to get access to the Valhalla Cemetery where the fallen superheroes are entombed.
-It was revealed that she has died at some point as Batman later revived her with a Black Lantern ring.
+In Dark Nights: Death Metal, Ma Hunkel is revealed to have died some time prior before Batman resurrects her with a Black Lantern ring.
+Furthermore, her name is the password to access the Valhalla superhero cemetery.

 Powers and abilities

 In her prime, Ma Hunkel was a surprisingly strong woman.
 Many who encountered her often believed that the Red Tornado was, in fact, a man, a notion that helped protect Ma's secret identity on more than one occasion.
-In the ensuing years, Ma Hunkel's strength level has diminished with age.

-Ma Hunkel was also a great cook with an ability to feed a large group of people which included the Justice Society of America.
+Furthermore, she is a skilled cook.